dachi01-afk/Overtime-Request-System/README.md

-# OvertimeFlow 🕒
+# Overtime Request System 🕒
 <!-- portfolio:desc -->
-**OvertimeFlow** is a streamlined management system designed to digitize and automate the overtime submission and approval process.
+**Overtime Request System** is a streamlined management system designed to digitize and automate the overtime submission and approval process.
 It helps organizations maintain transparency, accuracy, and efficiency in tracking extra working hours.
 <!-- portfolio:desc:end -->

 ---

 ## 📌 Project Description
-Traditional overtime tracking via paper or manual spreadsheets is prone to errors and delays. **OvertimeFlow** provides a centralized platform where employees can submit overtime requests, and managers can review, approve, or reject them in real-time.
+Traditional overtime tracking via paper or manual spreadsheets is prone to errors and delays. **Overtime Request System** provides a centralized platform where employees can submit overtime requests, and managers can review, approve, or reject them in real-time.
 This system ensures that all extra work is properly documented for payroll and compliance purposes.

 ## ✨ Key Features
 * **Request Submission:** Easy-to-use form for employees to log their overtime hours and reasons.